 Who Is Julie Andrews?

-Julie Andrews was born on October 1, 1935, in Walton-on-Thames, Surrey, England.
-She was a hit on the English stage before duplicating that success on Broadway, where she received Tony Award nominations for her roles in Camelot and My Fair Lady.
+Julie Andrews was a hit on the English stage before duplicating that success on Broadway, where she received Tony Award nominations for her roles in Camelot and My Fair Lady.
 She won an Academy Award for playing the title role in Mary Poppins and was also nominated for her performance in The Sound of Music.
-Andrews later worked on a number of acclaimed films with husband Blake Edwards, and was made an English dame in 2000.
+Andrews later worked on a number of acclaimed films with husband Blake Edwards and was made an English dame in 2000.

 Early Life and Stage Career